South Carolina solar rebates and incentives: 2026 guide

 South Carolina’s policy technically lets you do those things, but with some big caveats that make it a lot less favorable for consumers than many net metering policies.

-• Energy credits do not roll over from month to month, but get converted to cash credits at a poor rate.
-Depending on the utility, it’s typically $0.02 to $0.04 cents per kWh—a small fraction of the typical on-peak rate, which is typically $0.26 to $0.30 cents per kWh.
+Energy credits do not roll over from month to month, but get converted to cash credits at a poor rate.
+Depending on the utility, it’s typically $0.02 to $0.04 cents per kWh—a small fraction of the typical energy rate in South Carolina, which averages about $0.16 cents per kWh.
 In most states with net metering, the summer months are like a bonanza for solar owners because that’s when you stockpile credits for the fall and winter, when the sun doesn’t shine enough to cover all your energy use.
 But in South Carolina, you’re getting paid so little for your excess energy compared to what the utility will charge you later, that the credits won’t stretch very far into the less-sunny parts of the year.
 A solar battery might help you squeeze more value out of your solar panels under this crediting scheme—more on that shortly.

 In South Carolina, solar batteries can make good financial sense because of the unfavorable terms of the state’s net metering program.
 It’s in your best interest to hoard as much of your solar power as possible during off-peak hours (instead of sending it to the grid at a discounted rate), then using it to power your home during on-peak hours (instead of buying electricity from the grid at inflated rates).